Skip to Content

 • 2 T-shirts.
 For warm, sunny days or layering.

 • Underthings.
 Again with the Merino – if you pack Merino undies, they will dry fast when you have to do sink laundry and they’ll save you space.
-4 pairs of undies and 2 bras, plus 4 pairs of Merino socks should do it.
+Four pairs of undies and two bras, plus four pairs of Merino socks should do it.

-• 1 skirt: Just to switch things up a bit, add a cute skirt to your bag that can be worn with your t-shirts, collared shirts, or sweaters.
+• One skirt.
+Just to switch things up a bit, add a cute skirt to your bag that can be worn with your t-shirts, collared shirts, or sweaters.
 Wear leggings underneath to keep your legs warm.

 • 1-2 scarves.
 The easy (and warm) way to dress up any outfit.